The professors in this program are wonderful. They make themselves available whenever you need...

 CRJ 622 Basic Principles of Behavior Analysis (3 credits)

-Learning serves as the basis for behavior change.
-In the field of criminal justice, programs often attempt to rehabilitate delinquents and offenders.
-This is an advanced course on principles of learning.
+Learning serves as the basis for behavior change and this is an advanced course on principles of learning.
 This course will cover studies of principles of learning from relatively simple animal studies to more complex issues such as the acquisition of human language.
 We will outline from a behavior analytic perspective on such issues as thinking, feeling, and imagining.
 We will follow the structure of Catania's text including an overview of learning processes, learning without words in an evolutionary context, and with words examining memory.

 CRJ 623 Applied Behavior Analysis (3 credits)

-Often Criminal Justice Personnel are called to function as behavior managers.
-To function effectively as a behavior manager/analyst, Criminal Justice Personnel need to grasp the basic concepts of human behavior and how it can change.
+To function effectively as a behavior manager/analyst you will need to grasp the basic concepts of human behavior and how it can change.
 This course covers the practical aspects of being an applied behavior analyst working in the criminal justice system, school system and the community setting.
 The topics will cover: basic principles of applied behavior analysis; the application of these principles to children ADHD, ODD, and CD8; writing behavioral objectives; training parents and paraprofessionals to execute operant and respondent based treatments; programming for generalization; working as a behavior analyst in a CASSP system; and legal and ethical issues in the treatment of children in a diverse society.

 CRJ 624 Behavior Analysis: Consultation (3 credits)